infinit/elle/readme.md

 Elle is split into different smaller specialized libraries to provide elegant ways to approach [coroutine](https://en.wikipedia.org/wiki/Coroutine), networking, formatting, serialization, logging, [RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call), etc.

 > *Notes:*
 > - Elle is under development, used and maintained by [Infinit](https://infinit.sh) as a set of core libraries.
 APIs, structures and concepts may change over time.
-You can use it as is but we don't guaranty any API backward compatibility.
+You can use it as is but we don't guarantee any API backward compatibility.
 > - Elle has a sub-library also called elle, which might change name in a near future.

 ## Example